phon-ca/phon/README.md

 through a user-friendly graphical interface.
 Databases managed within Phon can also be queried using a powerful search system adapted for the needs of the phonologist.
-This software program works on Mac OS X, Windows and Linux platforms and is compliant with the CHILDES ([http://talkbank.org/ TalkBank]) XML data format.
+This software program works on Mac OS X, Windows and Linux platforms and is compliant with the CHILDES TalklBank (http://talkbank.org) XML data format.
 Phon is being made freely available to the community as open-source software.
-Phon facilitates data exchange among researchers and is currently used for the elaboration of the shared [http://childes.psy.cmu.edu/phon/ PhonBank] database, a new initiative within CHILDES to support empirical needs of research in all areas of phonological development.
+Phon facilitates data exchange among researchers and is currently used for the elaboration of the shared PhonBank (http://childes.psy.cmu.edu/phon/) database, a new initiative within CHILDES to support empirical needs of research in all areas of phonological development.

 For more information, visit https://www.phon.ca